 You need to give this plant an ample space to grow as it can expand quite rapidly.
 The leaves and seeds of Dill are used worldwide for flavoring food but you will find an abundance of this herb in European dishes.

 The fact that they are extremely easy to maintain makes them even more suitable for domestic gardens.
-Likewise, they are absolutely safe for pets which makes them an ideal choice for your backyard.
+Likewise, they are pet friendly trees which makes them an ideal choice for your backyard.
 According to the ASPCA, none of the various species of dogwood trees are toxic to dogs.